 If the DRX Cycle IE is contained in the UE CONTEXT MODIFICATION REQUEST message, the gNB-DU shall use the provided value from the gNB-CU.
 If the DRX configuration indicator IE is contained in the UE CONTEXT MODIFICATION REQUEST message and set to "release", the gNB-DU shall release DRX configuration.

 If the SRB To Be Setup List IE is contained in the UE CONTEXT MODIFICATION REQUEST message, the gNB-DU shall act as specified in the TS 38.401 [4], and replace any previously received value.
 If Duplication Indication IE is contained in the SRB To Be Setup List IE, the gNB-DU shall, if supported, setup two RLC entities for the indicated SRB if the value is set to be "true", or delete the RLC entity of secondary path if the value is set to be "false".
 If the Additional Duplication Indication IE is contained in the SRB To Be Setup List IE, the gNB-DU shall, if supported, setup the indicated RLC entities for the indicated SRB.
-If the SRB Mapping Info IE is contained in the SRB To Be Setup List IE, the gNB-DU shall, if supported, store the mapping information indicated in the SRB Mapping Info IE for the SRB identified by the SRB ID IE and the Uu RLC channel identified by the SRB Mapping Info.
-The gNB-DU shall use the mapping information stored for the mapping of SRB data to Uu RLC channel, as specified in TS 38.351[45].
+If the SRB Mapping Info IE is contained in the SRB To Be Setup List IE, the gNB-DU shall, if supported, store the mapping information indicated in the SRB Mapping Info IE for the SRB identified by the SRB ID IE and the Uu Relay RLC channel identified by the SRB Mapping Info.
+The gNB-DU shall use the mapping information stored for the mapping of SRB data to Uu Relay RLC channel, as specified in TS 38.351[45].

 If the DRB To Be Setup List IE is contained in the UE CONTEXT MODIFICATION REQUEST message, the gNB-DU shall act as specified in the TS 38.401 [4].
-If the DRB Mapping Info IE is contained in the DRB To Be Setup List IE, the gNB-DU shall, if supported, store the mapping information indicated in the DRB Mapping Info IE, if present, for the DRB identified by the DRB ID IE and the Uu RLC channel identified by the DRB Mapping Info.
-The gNB-DU shall use the mapping information stored for the mapping of DRB data to Uu RLC channel, as specified in TS 38.351[45].
+If the DRB Mapping Info IE is contained in the DRB To Be Setup List IE, the gNB-DU shall, if supported, store the mapping information indicated in the DRB Mapping Info IE, if present, for the DRB identified by the DRB ID IE and the Uu Relay RLC channel identified by the DRB Mapping Info.
+The gNB-DU shall use the mapping information stored for the mapping of DRB data to Uu Relay RLC channel, as specified in TS 38.351[45].

 If the BH Information IE is included in the UL UP TNL Information to be setup List IE or the Additional PDCP Duplication TNL List IE for a DRB, the gNB-DU shall, if supported, use the indicated BAP Routing ID and BH RLC channel for transmission of the corresponding GTP-U packets to the IAB-donor, as specified in TS 38.340 [30].